simzeee/WorkOS_take_home/README.md

 - From the success page, click **See All Directory Users**
 - You’ll see a centered grid of cards, each showing:

-  - A circular avatar (photo or initials)
+  - A circular avatar (with initials)
   - First & last name
   - Email address